Frequently Asked Questions

 What is the difference between a home inspection, a code inspection and an appraisal?

-A home inspection: Is a visual, non-invasive assessment of a property.
-It is concerned with the homes safety, operation and condition as it appears on the day of the inspection.
-Home inspectors do not concern themselves with building code as homes do not need to retroactively comply with current building codes.
-Additionally a home inspector will not recommend whether or not you should purchase a specific home or know the value of a home.
+A home inspection: Is a visual, non-invasive evaluation of a property.
+It relates to the homes safety, operation and condition on the day of the inspection.
+Home inspectors do not concern themselves with building codes or home values.

 Do home inspectors need to be licensed?